naslab-projects/ME597-Fall2024/0-Setup/2-ROS_2_installation_guide.md

 Once you're done setting up Ubuntu 22.04 and ROS 2 Humble, read [this](https://github.com/naslab-projects/ME597-Fall2024/blob/main/0-Setup/Resources/Software_pkg_%26_OS.md) to understand what we have just done till now.

 # Simulation Installation guide
 Now we will install the simulation.
 For this course we will use a simulation of the Turtlebot3.
 There is a Turtlebot4 simulator available with Gazebo Ignition Fortress simulation software, but it has higher graphics requirements, so we will be using Gazebo Classic 11.10 simulation software, with Turtlebot3 models.
-Functionally, they will be the same: sensors, topics, etc.
+Functionally, they will be the same: sensors, topics, etc. If you are using a Mac please look at the following link for installation: [Install Gazebo on Mac](https://classic.gazebosim.org/tutorials?tut=install_on_mac&cat=install).

 ### Gazebo 11.10 (Classic) simulation software installation:
 1. Execute these commands in the terminal to install Gazebo: